Kondaveeti Raja

-Kondaveeti Raja is a 1986 Telugu film starring Chiranjeevi, Vijayashanti, Radha and Rao Gopal Rao.
-This film was directed by K. Raghavendra Rao.
-The film released on 31 January 1986.
+Kondaveeti Raja is a 1986 Telugu action drama film directed by K. Raghavendra Rao and produced by K. Devi Varaprasad.
+It stars Chiranjeevi, Vijayashanti, Radha, and Rao Gopal Rao.
+The film was released on 31 January 1986.

 Plot

 The film begins with Raja coming to a historic village called Rathnagiri in search of some work.
 There is an old fort in this village and every one in that village believes that there is a hidden treasure inside.
 Sarvarayudu, a rich man in the village, tries every possible way to explore that treasure.
 He unearths the secret of this hidden treasure.
 Raja becomes a problem for Sarvarayudu by interfering in all his misdeeds.
-Unexpectedly, Raja's sister's daughter Padma is in the same village and she meets Raja to gives her heart to him.
+Unexpectedly, Padma is in the same village and she meets Raja to gives her heart to him.
 But Raja falls in love with another village belle, Rani.
 Raja realizes the truth that it was Sarvarayudu who killed his sister and plans to take revenge for his sister's murder.
 He succeeds in his attempts at the cost of Rani's love, who sacrifices her love to help Raja.
 The hidden treasure is recovered and handed over to the government, and Raja and Padma marry.